Leverage in Forex

 To better understand leverage’s meaning in forex, let us also examine the related concepts of leverage ratio and forex margin.

-Forex margins and leverage ratio
+Relationship between Forex margin and Forex leverage

 Suggested read: Swing trading vs Day trading